labrute974/blog.open-tribute.org/source/_posts/cloudformation-ami-mappings.md

 Then I decided.. let's automate this to some level, so I wrote a script that would loop through each region and get the image id based on the AMI name.
 Here I would first go in the Console, same as before, and get the AMI name.

-*Disclaimer: For the sake of arguments, I didn't include all the regions here, but there's an easier way later anyway!*
+*Disclaimer: For arguments sake, I didn't include all the regions here, but there's an easier way later anyway!*

 After that, I would run the following script: